icf3ver/feo-math/README.md

 > Feo Math is a library I created to help me learn linear algebra and spacial rotation.
 This is my own undertaking through and through.

-Feo Maths intended purpose was to serve as the math library for the [feo-oop-engine](https://github.com/littleTitan/feo-oop-engine) a 3D engine made with rust.
+Feo Math's intended purpose was to serve as the math library for the [feo-oop-engine](https://github.com/littleTitan/feo-oop-engine) a 3D engine made with rust.
+It has no dependencies.

 ## Structure
 Within the crate there are the following useful modules: